jreisinger/hugo/content/cv.md

 I have been doing IT stuff for companies of varied sizes and types for **10+ years**.
 My experience is mainly in **systems administration** (SRE) and IT **security**.
 I have touched several infrastructures and done quite some **programming** or scripting.
 I try to stay on top of new technologies and practices and use them when/where appropriate.
 I am not bad at **managing** smaller projects and teams.

-> There is a huge difference between having ten years of experience and having one year of experience repeated ten times.
-Ten years spent working on different projects, with different technologies, and for different companies is different from ten years working for the same company, on the same project, and with the same people and same technology. -- The Software Craftsman
+> There is a huge difference between having ten years of experience and having one year of experience repeated ten times. -- The Software Craftsman

 ## Selected employment history